janosgyerik/hangoverx/README.md

 make runlocal
 ```

+### Editing levels

+While editing a level, you can leave the local server running,
+and rebuild `scripts/build/hangoverx.js` in debug mode with:

+    make clean debug

+To edit and test a specific level `n=3`, visit: http://localhost:9001/?lvl=3

 ### Acknowledgements

 HangoverX is based on (or a total rip-off of) another game called Untrusted by [Alex Nisnevich](http://alex.nisnevich.com/) and [Greg Shuflin](https://github.com/neunenak).